SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Theoretical Analysis

 \subsection{Forward Complexity}

-Finally, we confirm that these representational gains do not compromise the speed of inference.
-Let the ReLU backbone have width $m$ per layer and depth $L$.
-A standard forward pass requires $T_{\mathrm{ReLU}} = \Theta(L m^2 + L d_0 m)$ operations.

-Each quadratic branch adds $O(d_0 m_h)$ operations, and each conic branch adds $O(d_0 k_g)$ operations.
-Summing over all branches, the total forward complexity of the SOC-ICNN is:
+Finally, the representational upgrade does not compromise feed-forward inference.
+Let the ReLU backbone have width \(m\) and depth \(L\).
+A standard forward pass costs \(T_{\mathrm{ReLU}}=\Theta(Lm^2+Ld_0m)\).
+Each quadratic branch adds \(O(d_0m_h)\) operations, and each conic branch adds \(O(d_0k_g)\), giving

-Under the typical architectural regime where the number of structural branches is bounded ($H,G=O(1)$) and their capacities scale with the network width ($m_h,k_g=O(m)$), this simplifies exactly to:

-Therefore, the SOC-ICNN provides a rigorous structural upgrade from LP to SOCP value functions while strictly maintaining the asymptotic forward complexity of classical ReLU-ICNNs.
-Here ``asymptotic complexity'' refers to the growth rate of floating-point operations with respect to network width $m$, depth $L$, and input dimension $d_0$, using standard big-$\Theta$ notation.